RecapPrevious section introduced Langevin Dynamics, a special diffusion process that aims to generate samples from a distribution . It is defined as:

 where could be roughly treated as , where is a standard Gaussian random variable. is the score function.
 The Langevin dynamics for acts as an identity operation on the distribution, transforming samples from into new samples from the same distribution.

-In this section, we present the fundamental theory of Denoising Diffusion Probabilistic Models (DDPMs):
+In this section, we present the key processes of Denoising Diffusion Probabilistic Models (DDPMs):

 - Forward Diffusion Process: How DDPMs gradually corrupt an image into pure Gaussian noise